-Asbestos trust funds are permanently supplied with money by the liable companies to ensure that claimants will receive the compensation they deserve
+Asbestos trust funds are permanently supplied with money by the liable companies to ensure compensation

 Shortly after the first asbestos trust fund was established by Johns Manville in 1988, nearly 100 other asbestos companies proceeded to file for bankruptcy reorganization under section 524(g) of the U.S. Bankruptcy Code.
 Nowadays, there are 60 active asbestos trust funds from which former workers severely injured by long-term occupational asbestos exposure can request financial compensation.
 Although the process of recovering compensation is not complex in itself, there are numerous factors that could easily prevent your asbestos claim from being approved by the board of trustees if you choose to file by yourself.